 Trail Crew - Volunteers assist with stewardship of TLC properties by providing many types of physical support in the field.
 Their projects are varied and interesting, and include building kiosks, removing invasive plant species, building and maintaining trails and cleaning up streams.
 If you'd like to receive e-mail announcements of upcoming trail workdays and other projects, join our Trail Crew e-mail list!

 Site Steward - Site Stewards assist in stewardship of TLC properties by walking the trails and boundaries of our preserves, doing light maintenance during these walks, and reporting on conditions to the TLC’s Stewardship staff.
-Contact TLC Land Manager Walt Tysinger for more information email firstname.lastname@example.org.
+Contact TLC Stewardship Technician, Kyle Obermiller – firstname.lastname@example.org, for more information.

 Conservation Corps - Volunteers preserve and improve the physical and biological components of TLC’s Nature Preserves.
 The Conservation Corps meets on a regular, weekday basis to carry out trail construction and maintenance, invasive species monitoring and control, basic construction and woodworking projects, general landscaping, property and equipment maintenance, and garden construction and management.
 Join our Conservation Corps e-mail list!